jakegatsby/septic_monitor/README.md

 - attach USB cable to Pi (no pico attached yet)
 - holding down white BOOTSEL button, attach pico to USB cable
 - in thonny, lower right, select "Install MicroPython"
-- select the target volume with RPI-RP2 in the name
+- select the target volume with RP2350 in the name
+- select the RP2 family
 - in variant, select Pico W or Pico 2 W depending on which board you have
 - click Install and wait to for it to say done, then Close